AllTheWord/tbta_db_export/README.md

 # The Bible Translator's Assistant (TBTA) DB Export

 [TBTA](https://alltheword.org/our-downloads/) is a tool to assist Bible translation using a rules based system.
-An intermediate translation is necessary.
+A highly annotated source text is used.
 This intermediary form takes additional information and attaches it to the words, phrases and clauses in the text.
 TBTA uses a format internally which is not very accessible to someone not familiar with the project.
 This repo and accompanying Livebook exports to JSON and XML which are more well known formats.

 The naming scheme for the generated files is hopefully intuitive.